 Renewables will continue to play a key role in helping the EU meet its energy needs beyond 2020.
-EU countries have already agreed on a new renewable energy target of at least 27% of final energy consumption in the EU as a whole by 2030 as part of the EU's energy and climate goals for 2030.
+EU countries agreed in 2014 on a new renewable energy target of at least 27% of EU’s final energy consumption by 2030, as part of the EU's energy and climate goals for 2030.

 Support schemes for renewables

 Public interventions such as support schemes remain necessary to make certain renewable energy technologies competitive.
 To avoid distorting energy prices and the market however, these schemes should be time-limited and carefully designed.
 The EU has issued guidance on support schemes to help governments when they design or revise support schemes.

 Every two years, the EU publishes a renewable energy progress report.